-'''

 netstat -tap

-Active Internet connections (servers and established)
+Active Internet con nections (servers and est ablished)

-Local Address Foreign Address State PID/Program name :printer : LISTEN 988/inetd
+Local Address Foreign Address State PID/Program name

-:printer

-bigcat:8000

-:

-LISTEN

-1064/junkbuster

-:

-LISTEN

-988/inetd

-:time

-LISTEN

-:x11

-:

-1462/X

-1078/httpd

-956/named

-LISTEN

-:

-:http

-bigcat:domain

-bigcat:domain

-LISTEN

-:
+:printer : LISTEN 988/inetd

-956/named

-LISTEN
+bigcat:8000 : LISTEN 1064/junkbuster

-:
+:time : LISTEN 988/inetd

-:ssh

-:
+:x11 : LISTEN 1462/X

-LISTEN
+:http : LISTEN 1078/httpd

-972/sshd

-1315/cupsd

-:
+bigcat:domain : LISTEN 956/named

-:631

-LISTEN
+bigcat:domain : LISTEN 956/named

-LISTEN
+:ssh : LISTEN 972/sshd

-:smtp

-:
+:631 : LISTEN 1315/cupsd

-1051/master
+:smtp : LISTEN 1051/master

-'''

 Some of these we already know about.
-But we see now that the printer daemon on port 515 is being started via inetd with a PID of "988". inetd is a special situation. inetd is often called the "super server", since it's main role is to spawn sub-services.
+But we see now that the printer daemon on port 515 is being started via inetd with a PID of "988". inetd is a special situation. inetd is often called the "super server", since it's main role is to spawn sub-services. xinetd replaces inetd as of Red Hat 7.0.
 If we look at the first line, inetd is listening on port 515 for printer services.
 If a connection comes for this port, inetd intercepts it, and then will spawn the appropriate daemon, i.e. the print daemon in this case.
 The configuration of how inetd handles this is typically done in /etc/inetd.conf.
 This should tell us that if we want to stop an inetd controlled server on a permanent basis, then we will have to dig into the inetd (or perhaps xinetd) configuration.
 Also the time service above is started via inetd as well.
-This should also tell us that these two services can be further protected by topwrappers (discussed in Step 3 above).
+This should also tell us that these two services can be further protected by tcpwrappers (discussed in Step 3 above).
 This is one benefit of using inetd to control certain system services.

 We weren't sure about the service on port 631 above since it did not have a standard service name, which means it is something maybe unusual or off the beaten path.
-Now we see it is owned by cupsd, which is one of several print daemons available under Linux.
+Now we see it is owned by cupsd (not included with Red Hat by the way), which is one of several print daemons available under Linux.
 This happens to be the web interface for controlling the printer service.
 Something cupsd does that is indeed a little different than other print servers.

 The last entry above is the SMTP mail server on bigcat.
-Often, this is sendmail with many distributions.
+Often, this is sendmail.
 But not in this case.
 The command is "master", which may not ring any bells.
 Armed with the program name we could go searching the filesystem with tools like the locate or find commands.
 After we found it, we could then probably discern what package it belonged to.
 But with the PID available now, we can look at ps output, and see if that helps us any:

 '''

-$ /bin/ps ax |grep 1051 |grep -v grep 1051 ?
+$ /bin/ps ax |grep 1051 |grep -v grep

+1051 ?
 S 0:24 /usr/libexec/postfix/master

 '''

 We took a shortcut here by combining ps with grep.
-It looks like that this file belongs to postfix, which is indeed a mail server package comparable to sendmail.
+It looks like that this file belongs to postfix, which is indeed a mail server package comparable to sendmail (and is included with Powertools, not the base distribution).